What kind of patients do you see and how do I know you’re the right therapist for me?

 Where will I meet with you?

-I have offices in downtown Chicago, Hyde Park and Oak Park.
+I have offices at 30 N. Michigan Ave., The Claret Center in Hyde Park and at 1101 W. Lake St. in Oak Park.

 What is The Claret Center?